CyberSecAI/CyberSecAI.github.io/docs/NotebookML/NotebookML.md

 !!! success "Takeaways"

     1. NotebookML is a powerful free solution from Google that allows users to quickly and easily build a source-grounded AI (where users define the set of documents) and then have an open-ended conversation with the language model where its answers will be “grounded” in the information users selected.
+    2. The support for large contexts means that large documents can be processed - as demonstrated in the following sections.
-    2. I found it a useful tool / companion for the research I was doing on vulnerability management to augment my knowledge and capabilities.
+    3. I found it a useful tool / companion for the research I was doing on vulnerability management to augment my knowledge and capabilities.